Ground Handling and Security Reporting

 Who will run the programme?

-David Tattersall, Deputy Director (Engineering) will lead the pilot programme and subsequent roll-out, reporting to Ian Dugmore, Chief Executive CHIRP, and will be supported on the communications requirements by the UK Civil Aviation Authority.
+Terry Dudley, Deputy Director (Engineering) will lead the programme, reporting to Ian Dugmore, Chief Executive CHIRP, and will be supported on the communications requirements by the UK Civil Aviation Authority.